ballahad/BCHM5420A-summer-2025.1/notebooks/markdown/02_set_up_dev_env.md

 You've now added a new file to the repository but we need to commit the changes to lock it in
 </div>

-First let's set up our username and email that will be associated with our commit on github
+Before we commit our changes, we need to set up our username and email that will be associated with our commit on Github.
+You only have to do this step once.

 ```python